 From Robert Hanneman on the Huntin’ Fool team: If I could hunt moose every year, I would give up elk hunting.

 The first moose hunt I went on was in 2001 in Montana’s unit 100.
-It was a major learning experience as the country was so thick it was nearly impossible to glass.
-We hunted hard and my friend killed a 40” bull.
+It was a major learning experience as the country was so thick that it was nearly impossible to glass.
+We hunted hard, and my friend killed a 40” bull.
 In 2004, I drew a Montana Shiras moose permit.
 I had applied for unit 102 as it was a more glassable unit and fit my hunting style better.
 I thought this was going to be an easy hunt as I had seen moose a number of times before while hunting deer and elk.
 I could not have been more wrong.
-I killed my Montana bull on the 24th day of hunting.
-I had opportunities to kill good bulls, but I was looking for a giant.
-In late November while hunting with my wife, we spotted my bull.
-After a quick stalk in the snow, we were standing over a 52″ Boone and Crockett bull.
-The only thing that could have made the moment better was if the bull was not three and a half miles from the road.
-With the help of three good friends and my wife, we were able to get the bull out the next day.

 My second moose hunt was a guided trip with Jarrett Deuling of Deuling Stone Outfitters in the Yukon.
 Knowing how good moose meat was, I decided to drive to Whitehorse so I could bring all the meat home.
 I had the choice of a river float hunt, a lake hunt in a cabin, or a horseback hunt.
-I chose to do a horseback hunt as I really wanted to experience as much of the country as possible.
+I chose a horseback hunt as I really wanted to experience as much of the country as possible.
 We rode up into a remote valley and spent 10 days chasing rutting bulls.
-I was able to take a great bull, and as an added bonus, I was lucky enough to shoot a couple wolves.
+I was able to take a great bull, and as a bonus, I was lucky enough to shoot a couple of wolves.
 To this day, this is one of the best hunts I have ever been on.

 Moose Records and Minimum Entries

-Moose Subspecies | Boone & Crockett World Record | Boone & Crockett Awards Minimum | Pope & Young World Record | Pope & Young Minimum |
+| Moose Subspecies | Boone & Crockett World Record | Boone & Crockett Awards Minimum | Pope & Young World Record | Pope & Young Minimum |

-Alaska-Yukon | 266 4/8″ | 210″ | 249 1/8″ | 170″ |
+| Alaska-Yukon | 266 4/8″ | 210″ | 249 1/8″ | 170″ |

-Canadian | 242″ | 185″ | 222 1/8″ | 135″ |
+| Canadian | 242″ | 185″ | 222 1/8″ | 135″ |

-Shiras | 205 4/8″ | 140″ | 192″ | 125″ |
+| Shiras | 205 4/8″ | 140″ | 192″ | 125″ |

 Alaska-Yukon Moose

-Alaska-Yukon moose is the largest of all the moose subspecies.
-They are found throughout Alaska, Yukon, and the Northwest Territories.
-If you want to do a self-guided hunt, Alaska is your only option unless you are a Canadian resident.
 Alaska offers all kinds of opportunities for a self-guided moose hunt.
-Most guys who go to Alaska end up doing a ridgetop hunt, a lake hunt, or a river float hunt.
+Most people who go to Alaska end up doing a ridgetop hunt, a lake hunt, or a river float hunt.
 There are also a few areas where you can use ATVs to access moose country.
 There is a lot of information and books out on floating rivers in Alaska for moose.
 There are also a number of companies, including air taxi services, that offer hunt planning kits and rent all the rafts and gear necessary to do the hunt.
-Most hunt planning kits run $8,500-$12,500, depending on if they include air travel and gear rentals.
-If you are looking for a fully-guided Alaska-Yukon moose hunt, expect to pay between $25,000 and $45,000 with any of the top outfitters in Alaska or the Yukon Territories.
+Most hunt planning kits run $8,500-$12,500, depending on whether they include air travel and gear rentals.
+If you are looking for a fully guided Alaska-Yukon moose hunt, expect to pay between $25,000 and $45,000 with any of the top outfitters in Alaska or the Yukon Territories.

 Canadian Moose